Microeinstein/plain-scripts/edu/taskvelox/README.md

 -- ...

 --[[
-This is a process, currently there's no way to control how or when it's started: the script just spawns randomly new instances of this.
+This is a process.
+Currently there's no way to control how or when they are started: the script spawns new instances using RoundRobin algorithm.
-There is a limit of maximum 8 processes existing simultaneously ]] function processName(pid)
+There is a limit of maximum (#processes * 3) instances existing simultaneously.
+]]
+function processName(pid)
   --These are the basic semaphore functions P (or "wait")